Migration Tools for Azure: The Complete 2026 Guide to Tools, Phases, and Governance

 Consistent post-migration handoff.
 Once migration completes, the client’s team (or the MSP’s operations team) needs a self-service portal to manage Day 2 operations without rebuilding tooling from scratch.
 StackForms provide that interface layer – the IaC complexity stays hidden behind forms that match each client’s approved options.

-Without this kind of framework, MSPs build bespoke tooling per client.
+Without a framework like this, MSPs build bespoke tooling per client.
 That eats margins and doesn’t scale.

 What are the best migration tools for Azure?